An archetypical pattern to the entrepreneur’s journey…or not?

 Around that time, I started working on another pet peeve of mine.
-While I had built lots of products over the years, my cycle time between products was too long.
+While I built many products over the years, my cycle time between products was too long.

 Life’s too short to build something nobody wants.

 I was introspectively searching for a better and faster method for vetting new product ideas because I realized that I had more ideas than time.
-That’s around when I also ran into the early work from Steve Blank and Eric Ries on the Lean Startup.
-A lot of their ideas resonated with me at a visceral level and I decided to join in on the conversation.
-I hit the reset button and started a new blog — where I openly shared my learning on the side, as I searched for answers myself.
+That’s when I also ran into Steve Blank's and Eric Ries's early work on the Lean Startup.
+Many of their ideas resonated with me at a visceral level, and I decided to join in on the conversation.
+I hit the reset button and started a new blog — where I openly shared my learning on the side as I searched for answers myself.

-Unlike my last company which was founded around a passion for the solution, LEANSTACK was founded around a passion for the customer (entrepreneurs) and a big problem worth solving (the startup failure rate).
+Unlike my last company, which was founded around a passion for the solution, LEANSTACK was founded around a passion for the customer (entrepreneurs) and a big problem worth solving (the startup failure rate).
 It took me seven years to navigate my way from stage 1 to stage 3.
-My goal is helping the next generation of entrepreneurs do this faster.
+My goal is to help the next generation of entrepreneurs do this faster.